10 Alternatives To Excel For Project Planning

-To sum up, Microsoft Excel indeed has the power to handle countless amounts of data and perform miracles for your company and customers.
-However, Excel might not be the best way to plan your project, manage your sales, or make accounting decisions.
+To sum up, Microsoft Excel indeed has the power to handle countless amounts of data.
+And even perform miracles for your company and customers.
+However, it isn't always the best way to plan your project, manage your sales, or make accounting decisions.
 Because it was designed as a one-sized fits all solution, Excel isn't the best tool for more unique business needs.

 Are you still using Excel for project management, resource planning, or Gantt chart visuality?
 Just keep in mind, there are other cost-effective and way more powerful tools which offer better visibility and control over your project.
 Do your projects more efficiently!

 And if you're ready to get started now.
 Why not sign up for a free 14 day trial of Ganttic.
 There's nothing to lose.
 But a lot of